Tangy red currant cobbler with a sweet and easy-to-make, soft pastry topping. Ready in 30 minutes.

 - 2-3 tablespoons flaked almonds

-- 2 teaspoons soft unsalted butter
+- 2 teaspoons unsalted butter soft

 Instructions

 - Batter: Whisk the eggs, sugar, and vanilla extract until thick and pale, about 5 minutes.
 Sieve the flour over this mixture and fold it carefully.
 Pour the batter on top of the berries.
 Sprinkle the flaked almonds on top and dot with the butter.
+3 eggs + 6 tablespoons confectioners sugar + 1 teaspoon vanilla extract + 4 tablespoons all-purpose flour + 2-3 tablespoons flaked almonds + 2 teaspoons unsalted butter

 - Bake in the middle of the hot oven for about 20-25 minutes until golden.